krother/python_quiz/README.md

 ## License

-MIT License.
+The code is published under the MIT License.
 See LICENSE.TXT for details.

-The questions may be used under the conditions of CC-BY 4.0
+The questions may be used under the conditions of CC-BY 4.0.

+The original question set was created by Piotr Dyba and modified by Kristian Rother.
+Source: [https://github.com/pdyba/pythonquestiondb](https://github.com/pdyba/pythonquestiondb)

 ## Contact